roberd13/dsedocker/Opscenter.md

 # Using Docker Compose for Automated Provisioning

-Bootstrapping a multi-node cluster with OpsCenter and Studio can be elegantly automated with [Docker Compose](https://docs.docker.com/compose/).
+Bootstrapping a multi-node cluster with DSE, OpsCenter, and Studio can be elegantly automated with [Docker Compose](https://docs.docker.com/compose/).
 You can get sample `compose.yml` file here<link to>

 **3-Node Setup**